 MCSC is a governmental entity whose legal authority comes from the state, with a governing board appointed by the governor of the state of Michigan.
 MCSC primarily funds programs related to philanthropy and volunteerism using state and federal monies provided for that purpose.

 MCSC connects to the national level as a grantee of the Corporation for National and Community Service, an entity of the federal government.
-There are state corporations focused on funding service and volunteerism in all of the 50 states, plus Washington, D.C., Guam, and Puerto Rico.
+There are state service commissions focused on funding service and volunteerism in all of the 50 states, plus Washington, D.C., Guam, and Puerto Rico.

 The Dorothy A. Johnson Center for Philanthropy resides within a public university as a “center of excellence,” serving the nonprofit and foundation community with research and professional education.
-The Johnson Center belongs to a national organization of academic centers focused on philanthropy, Nonprofit Academic Centers Council (NACC).
-In addition, the Johnson Center is part of a network of organizations interested in research about the charitable sector called the Association for Research on Nonprofit Organizations and Voluntary Action (ARNOVA).
-There is an international counterpart to the Johnson Center, as well – the International Society for Third-Sector Research (ISTR).
+The Johnson Center belongs to a national organization of academic centers focused on philanthropy, Nonprofit Academic Centers Council.
+In addition, the center is part of a network of organizations interested in research about the charitable sector called the Association for Research on Nonprofit Organizations and Voluntary Action.
+The international counterpart to the Johnson Center is the International Society for Third-Sector Research.

 These philanthropic and nonprofit organizations depend on talented and committed individuals that serve as staff members, program volunteers, and board members.
 Like all endeavors, skill and knowledge in a specific task or interest area takes time to develop.
 Most of the issues addressed by nonprofits, and funded by foundations, are complicated.
 Many of the governance and operating systems of various nonprofits are somewhat different from one another, yet there are also similarities.
 The talent and experience of the human resources within the sector are critical to its success.
 Find out more about the people leading in Michigan in Chapter 2: Philanthropy Requires Human Talent.